 Riders Alliance has a simple mission: make transit better.
 We believe that by improving public transportation, everyone benefits (yes, even drivers).
 With a population and density greater than many American cities, Miami lacks the infrastructure that its peers have–and are currently building up on.
 We believe that to be a world-class city and county, we have to begin making changes in #ourcounty that reflect the growing needs of a growing population from today into the future.

 Here's how we do it: we have three parts to our organization.

 Riders Alliance's website and social media function as a sort of hub to connect riders with the information and resources they need to make their voices heard and make the best decisions for themselves.
 Whether it be events around South Florida relating to transit, or campaigns to bring awareness to issues with the transit system, Riders Alliance's knowledgebase is here.

 We here at Riders Alliance recognize the need to inform the public.
 While we maintain a website and keep an active social media feed to inform residents, that is often not enough.
-Riders Alliance will be going out onto different forms of public transportation and having honest and open conversations with those who use our system to commute and know the situation the best.
+Riders Alliance uses the various modes of transportation and has honest and open conversations with those who use our system to commute and know the situation the best.
 At the end of the day, Riders Alliance believes in what the community needs, and every community is different; having our pulse on the transit situation will keep us current and continuously fighting for what Miami-Dade needs at the current moment.